Are You on Track for Retirement? Benchmarks for Invested Assets by Age

 For example, someone with a paid-off home and a modest lifestyle may need far less in order to live a satisfying lifestyle than these benchmarks suggest, while another person with high living expenses, dependents, particular medical considerations, or ambitious travel plans may need much more.

-So when you compare your actual savings to a benchmark multiple, think of it as a health check, not a final authority.
+So when you compare your actual savings to a benchmark multiple, think of it as a baseline health check, not a final authority, and certainly not a firm goal.
 The real value lies in understanding what your financial picture looks like, and adjusting your savings, investment strategy, and planning timeline to align with your vision for the future.
+Partner with a fee-only financial planner like Shannon Fleener, CFP® at Sage Financial to best understand your financial health and determine a personalized retirement goal.

 • • •